Ewerton Páscoa

-Éwerton Ribeiro Páscoa or simply Éwerton Páscoa (born 14 March 1989) is a Brazilian footballer who currently plays for Brazilian club Esporte Clube Vitória.
+Éwerton Ribeiro Páscoa or simply Éwerton Páscoa (born 14 March 1989) is a Brazilian footballer who currently plays for Joinville.

 Club career

 Audax

 Ewerton began his footballing career on Audax, being included in the first team on late 2009.
 He then played for Audax in 2010 and 2011 Série A2.

 Guarani

 In 2011, Ewerton was loaned to Guarani.
 He played in Série B for Bugre, scoring once and appearing 20 times (18 as a starter).

 Santos

 After a good Campeonato Paulista de 2012, many clubs shown interesting to contract Ewerton Páscoa.
 On 18 May 2012, Ewerton signed a one-year loan deal with Santos.

 Criciúma

 On 19 December 2012, after being left out in Muricy Ramalho's plans for 2013 season, Páscoa left Santos and signed a one-year loan deal with Criciúma, until the end of 2013 season.